 Date of publication

-CA-21-XX, Real Property Cost Accounting and Sub-Object Codes
+CA-24-04, Real Property Cost Accounting and Sub-Object Codes – Update to CA-24-01

 Controller Alerts are designed to highlight emerging financial management issues that may require agency attention or action.
-These Alerts are intended to inform the Chief Financial Officer (CFO) community of key issues where the Office of Management and Budget (OMB) believes further action may be warranted, but do not constitute official guidance or prescribe specific tasks for agencies beyond consideration of appropriate steps to address the issue.
+These Alerts are intended to inform e Chief Financial Officer (CFO) community of key issues where the Office of Management and Budget (OMB) believes further action may be warranted, but do not constitute official guidance or prescribe specific tasks for agencies beyond consideration of appropriate steps to address the issue.

+This Controller Alert is an update to CA-24-01 issued on April 22, 2024.
+The purpose of the update is to provide a link to the new real property section in OMB Circular A-11, PREPARATION, SUBMISSION, AND EXECUTION OF THE BUDGET, namely section 51.22 Real property investment and sustainment.
+The section can be viewed here.
+The section’s purpose is to provide agencies with the requirement to complete the new real property exhibit for the fiscal year (FY) 2027 President’s budget.
+Agencies can use the sub-object codes discussed in this Controller Alert to complete the exhibit for the FY 2027 President’s budget or their own method.

+Note that the table on the bottom of page two of this Controller Alert has been modified from the table in CA-24-01; agencies should use this version of the table to implement the sub-object codes.

 A core component of this Administration's real property strategy is to optimize Agencies’ real property portfolios through sound capital planning that takes into consideration cost.
 To that end, agencies must be able to more accurately and consistently report on real property spend categories.
-As an initial step Agencies will receive a budget data request (BDR).
-The BDR will require agencies to provide budget data for six common real property spend categories; these data will be used to discuss trends with Deputy Secretaries as well as further policy analysis for the implementation of real property business standards.

 In order to help agencies collect and report this information in an automated fashion, a new method to track budget and expenditure items have been developed using budget sub-object class codes in their financial management systems.
 Agencies are encouraged to adopt the sub-object class codes to better track real property spend categories, however, it should be noted that it is not mandatory.
 Agencies have the discretion to follow this pilot method or determine other ways to provide this information to OMB.